 He has more than two decades of personal and professional experience — working, living and travelling across more than a hundred countries, primarily in emerging economies in Africa, Asia, Latin America and the Middle East.

-He has also been involved in a number of medical logistics, inclusive business, and M4P projects focused on SMEs and BoP.
+He has been involved in startups, FMCG, healthcare, agriculture, solar, inclusive business, and M4P (Making Markets Work for the Poor) projects focused on micro-enterprises.

 Africa supply chain challenges

 Inclusive business – working with micro-retailers in emerging markets